-The Town of Reading, Mass. had a $5 million problem.
-Its 33.5-acre inactive landfill on the edge of town had been ordered capped by the Massachusetts Department of Environmental Protection (DEP).
-Daunted by the expense, the town offered the property for development in the mid-1980s, which would place the cleanup cost onto the developer’s shoulders as part of the construction cost for the project.
-But 15 years later, no developer had been able to devise an economically viable plan that could bring the property back to life.
-In 1999, MassDEP started to enforce its deadline for capping the site.
+The town of Reading, Massachusetts had a $5 million problem in the form of its 33.5-acre inactive landfill, which had been ordered capped by the Massachusetts Department of Environmental Protection (MassDEP).
+The town offered the property for development in the mid-1980s in the hopes of transferring the $5 million cleanup costs to the developers as part of the construction cost of the project.
+However, over the course of 15 years, no developer had been able to devise an economically viable plan.

 Developer Mark Dickinson recognized the site’s potential for commercial development in 1999, but the many regulatory, environmental, and geotechnical engineering issues represented too daunting a challenge.
 Dickinson Development engaged Haley & Aldrich to help find a creative solution.

 We quickly identified the initial hurdle: developing the 33.5-acre property using the conventional, single-level suburban mall approach would not generate sufficient revenues to overcome to cost of closing and building on the landfill.
 There simply wasn’t enough area for both retail floor space and the necessary parking.

 It was time to consider an unconventional approach.
 The Haley & Aldrich team proposed a shopping center with two anchor stores, but only a single footprint to preserve parking space.
 It was a strong concept; however, it presented many questions:

 - Could two heavy, very different stores be stacked one on top of another?

 - Could an efficient structure and foundation be designed, given the landfill subsurface – itself overlaying swampy terrain?

 - Could all the waste be kept on-site, as directed by MassDEP, while creating viable parking areas?

 - Could the project attract the right major retailers?